MeladHaweyou/sense-pi-local-recording-live/README.md

 Configuration defaults live under `src/sensepi/config/` and can be customised per host and sensor.

-### SSH authentication options
+### SSH authentication

-Each Pi entry in `src/sensepi/config/hosts.yaml` can use either an SSH private key or a username/password.
-If both are provided, the private key is preferred;
+The desktop app connects to each Raspberry Pi using a username and password.
-if neither is present, Paramiko falls back to your default SSH keys/agent.
-The Settings tab mirrors these fields with optional inputs for the key path and password (hidden).
-For long-term use, prefer SSH keys over storing passwords in plain text.
+Populate `src/sensepi/config/hosts.yaml` (or the Settings tab) with the host, port, username, and password for each Pi.
+SSH key authentication and agent forwarding are not supported in this version.

 ## Sync config to Pi